apache/spark/docs/sql-programming-guide.md

 ### Reducer number

 In Shark, default reducer number is 1 and is controlled by the property `mapred.reduce.tasks`.
-Spark SQL deprecates this property by a new property `spark.sql.shuffle.partitions`, whose default value is 200.
+Spark SQL deprecates this property in favor of `spark.sql.shuffle.partitions`, whose default value is 200.
 Users may customize this property via `SET`:

     SET spark.sql.shuffle.partitions=10;